fp7mplane/protocol-ri/doc/protocol-spec.md

 ## Workflows

 A __workflow__ is a sequence of messages exchanged between clients and components to perform measurements.
 In the nominal sequence, a capability leads to a specification leads to a result.
 All the paths through the sequence of messages are shown in the diagram below; message types are described in the following section in detail.
+In the figure below, solid lines mean a message is sent in reply to the previous message in sequence (i.e. a component sends a capability, and a client replies or follows with a specification), and dashed lines mean a message is sent as a followup (i.e., a component sends a capability, then sends a withdrawal to cancel that capability).

 ![Potential sequences of messages in the mPlane protocol](./message-paths.png)

-The mPlane protocol supports three patterns of __workflow__:
+Separate from the sequence of messages, the mPlane protocol supports three workflow patterns:

   - __Client-initiated__ in which clients connect directly to components at known, stable, routable URLs.
 Client-initiated workflows are intended for use between clients and supervisors, for access to repositories, and for access to probes embedded within a network infrastructure.